-- Number of times a dashboard is viewed
+- The number of times it's viewed

-- Average time spent viewing a dashboard
+- The average time spent viewing

-- Time of day usage patterns for a dashboard
+- Time of day usage patterns

 2. Enabling tracking

 Tracking of view usage is enabled by default in a Dundas BI instance.
 To view or change the current setting, go to Administration in Dundas BI and click on Config, click to show the advanced settings, and then scroll down to find:

 - View Usage Tracking Data Maximum Age - Tracking data is stored by default up to 30 days

 - View Usage Tracking Enabled - This is set to True by default

 When tracking is enabled, usage statistics are recorded in the Dundas BI application database.

 The basic connection details for your application database are displayed on the administration homepage.
 For example, if your Dundas BI instance is named Instance1, the corresponding application database will likely be named Dundas BI Instance1.